Articles > Marketing > Careers in digital marketing

 Search engine marketing (SEM) opens in new window involves paying for advertising space on the SERP.
 As you perform searches, you may notice some links have designations as ads at the top of the SERP.
 This is part of SEM.
 Digital marketers pay the search engine (usually Google) to place their domains at the top position.
 SEM can take two main forms: pay-per-click (PPC) and display ads.

-Social media marketing is another pillar of digital marketing.
-It promotes brands through social channels, like Facebook, Instagram, TikTok and X (formerly Twitter), to reach a wider audience than it might in traditional advertising.
+Among careers in digital marketing, social media marketing opens in new window might come to mind first.
+It is another pillar of digital marketing that promotes brands through social channels, like Facebook, Instagram, TikTok and X (formerly Twitter), to reach a wider audience than it might in traditional advertising.

-According to Pew Research Center, 72% of Americans are on some form of social media.
-Success on these platforms has the potential to expand your brand to millions, and getting started with a social media account is generally free.
+Studies in 2024 found that 73% of Americans opens in new window are on some form of social media.
+Success on these platforms has the potential to expose a brand to millions of followers.
+Getting started with a social media account is generally free.

 Organic social media marketing focuses on free methods to grow an account’s following.
 This includes following other accounts and creating content that is of interest to others.
 A digital marketer seeking organic social media traffic might make posts with popular hashtags.
 This connects that post with others using that hashtag, which makes it more likely that users will visit that account.